Sir-Jude/Distriflask/README.md

 ```

-# Create a registration form and its relative register webpage
+# Create a registration form and its relative html webpage
 Import the relevant libraries
 ```
 from flask_wtf import FlaskForm